 The purpose of this service is to provide therapeutic activities focused on Skills Training and Development Services which are elementary, basic, and fundamental to higher-level skills and are designed to improve or preserve a member's level of functioning.
 Therapeutic activities may be provided to a member in his/her natural environment through a structured program as identified in the goals and objectives described in the service plan.
-Therapeutic activities include, but are not limited to:
+Therapeutic activities include but are not limited to learning and demonstrating personal hygiene skills; managing living space; manners; sexuality; social appropriateness; and daily living skills.